hydra3333/vpy_slideshow/Rabbit_Hole_number_02/README.md

 # MORE Good Stuff #2 from \_AI\_
-## to produce an .mp4 slideshow from a python script and ffmpeg
+## to produce an .mp4 slideshow from a vapoursynth script and ffmpeg
 ### A work in progress.

 See these from \_AI\_